 - The feta has a tangy bite to it.
 Use goat cheese as a substitute, if you prefer.

 How to make zucchini risotto

 Start by sautéeing zucchini in olive oil.
 Once the zucchini are almost tender, add the finely chopped shallots and sauté those until they are translucent.

 Add the rice and stir it for about a minute, letting the remaining oil soak into the rice.
-Pour in ½ cup of Pinot Grigio, and let that cook off (it will essentially evaporate from the heat, but the flavor will still be there.)
+Pour in ½ cup of white wine, and let that cook off (it will essentially evaporate from the heat, but the flavor will still be there.)

 Here’s what it should look like as it cooks (note the “puddles” of stock):

 I once took a cooking class on risotto from an Italian-born chef, and this was my biggest takeaway.
 It really works!

 While you don’t need to stir it constantly, stirring it every 1–2 minutes will also make for a creamy risotto.
 The rice will be slightly al dente once the last of the stock has soaked into the rice.